Nurturing the Spiritual Life of Leaders

 Work with the Holistic Development Model enables people, who want to build a lasting leadership legacy, to map out how these various strands inform individual meaning and societal impact.

-“Mentoring is a relationship where the mentor promotes the work of God in the life of another, empowering the person through the sharing of God-given resources.
-It’s a relational process in which a mentor, who knows or has experienced something, transfers resources of wisdom, information, experience, confidence or insight to a mentoree, thereby facilitating their development.”
+“Mentoring, is a relationship where the mentor promotes the work of God in the life of another, empowering the person through the sharing of God-given resources.
+It’s a relational process in which a mentor, who knows or has experienced something, transfers resources of wisdom, information, experience,

 Horsfall, Tony, Mentoring for Spiritual Growth, 2008, BRF